-If your car is under warranty, you may not need to pay for the repairs.
-This is ideal.
-Most new cars come with a warranty whether it’s bumper-to-bumper, powertrain, or both.
-The warranty is valid for a set number of years and miles and, in some cases, even if the car changes owners.
+If your car is under warranty, you may not need to pay for repairs at all.
+This is a best-case scenario.
+Most new cars come with a warranty, whether it’s the bumper-to-bumper, powertrain, or both.
+The warranty is valid for a set number of years and miles.
+In some cases, it even applies if the car changes owners.

-If you bought the car new from the dealer, you can call them and give them your vehicle identification number (VIN).
-They will then be able to tell you if you are under the factory warranty or not.
+If you bought your car new from the dealer, call them, and give them your vehicle identification number (VIN).
+They can tell you if you are still under the factory warranty.

-If you bought an extended warranty, be sure to check if it covers the problem.
-Also, keep in mind, many extended warranties are transferable.
-So, if you bought the car from a private party, check your paperwork to see if you have one.
+If you bought an extended warranty, be sure to find out if it covers the problem.
+And remember, many extended warranties are transferable.
+So if you bought your car from a private party, check your paperwork to see if you have one.

 Do you have insurance that pays for mechanical breakdowns?

-While a typical collision and comprehensive car insurance policy won’t cover mechanical problems that occur on their own, select insurance providers do offer mechanical breakdown insurance (MBI).
+While typical collision and comprehensive car insurance won’t cover routine mechanical problems, certain auto insurance providers offer mechanical breakdown insurance (MBI).
 Geico and Progressive are two examples.

 MBI functions like an extension of a vehicle’s warranty.
-You can select coverage for the whole car or only for the car parts you want.
-If a problem occurs, you just pay the deductible, take it to a mechanic (approved by the insurer), and they will pay the mechanic directly.
+You can select coverage for the whole car or specific car parts.
+When a problem occurs, pay the deductible, take it to an approved mechanic, and your insurer will pay the mechanic directly.

 If you have this insurance, it can reduce your out-of-pocket costs, eliminating the need to finance repairs.